The Football League 1888 – Preview

 A dozen Association clubs who style themselves the pick of the talent have joined hands for their own mutual benefit, apparently without a care for those unhappily shut out in the cold.

 However, the world’s first professional football competition had been formally established, and its twelve founder members were: Accrington, Aston Villa, Blackburn Rovers, Bolton Wanderers, Burnley, Derby County, Everton, Notts County, Preston North End, Stoke City, West Bromwich Albion, and Wolverhampton Wanderers.
-The Football League’s first round of fixtures was set to kick off on Saturday 8 September 1888.
+The Football League’s first season fixtures were prepared, with the opening round of matches set to kick off on Saturday 8 September 1888.

-This post is heavily indebted to Mark Metcalf’s book The Origins of the Football League: The First Season 1888/89
+This post is heavily indebted to The Story of the Football League 1888-1938, published for the league’s 50th anniversary, Simon Inglis’ League Football and the Men Who Made It (1988) and Mark Metcalf’s book The Origins of the Football League: The First Season 1888/89.